The joys of wine tasting

 Planning on adding Stellenbosch to your Cape to Kruger itinerary?
-Add the Dine & Vine Hopper experience to your holiday to discover and experience the culinary prowess of Stellenbosch on a walking food tour followed by a hop-on hop-off tour of the valley’s plethora of estates will be included as part of your base package.
-That means you’ll get to soak in the delights of up to six vineyards a day – spending as much or as little time in each as you fancy.
+Add the Dine & Vine Hopper experience to your holiday to discover and experience the culinary prowess of Stellenbosch on a walking food tour followed by a hop-on hop-off minibus around the plethora of local wine estates.
+That means you’ll get to soak in the delights of up to six vineyards in a day – spending as much or as little time in each as you fancy.
 Heavenly, right?

 Or if it’s the Garden Route itinerary that you’re after then your optional Winelands stop will be made in the charming, Provençal-like valley of Franschhoek.
 As far as we’re concerned the only way to experience the white washed wine farms that surround this town is with a hop-on hop-off Wine Tram.
 Your journey begins in Franschhoek Village, where you’ll be taken on a loop tour of the picturesque wine estates.
 Whenever somewhere takes your fancy, hop off and enjoy the exciting activities on offer, whether it’s wine tasting, a cellar tour or a relaxing amble through the vineyards.

 Any notion of driving long forgotten about and estate tours underway, it’s time to get stuck in and savour the art of the experience.
 And don’t get us wrong, vineyard hopping is meant to be fun, getting to quaff glass after glass of your favourite tipple is of course the dream, but as easy as it would be to see this activity as a drink-up, that would probably defeat the point.
 After all, you can’t expect to appear suave and sophisticated if your better judgement is slipping away in an inebriated haze.